 So come on over and share your most annoying migraine headache symptom.

-Click on the link above to read more about the 4 phases: prodrome, aura, headache and postdrome.
+Click here to read more about the 4 phases: prodrome, aura, headache and postdrome.

 Here is a list of some common symptoms.